-Obviously, as a Mom especially, this is very disturbing, but as my Christian friend reminded me, “How do we know what has happened since then, maybe he has asked God for forgiveness and now he’s just trying to run a decent company.”
-And really, we can’t know the details behind every-single-product we ever consume — but the more we can the better, and that’s why I try, as much as possible, to have a relationship with those who grow, raise, or produce the food and supplements my family consumes, and to share what I’ve found with all of you.
-Sometimes I turn to others who I trust to help me know more, but it’s not a perfect system, as we all know, which is why I have always encouraged you to do your own research too, and not to blindly trust me or anyone.
+Obviously, as a Mom especially, this is very disturbing, but as my Christian friend reminded me, “Who knows what the whole story is, and how do we know what has happened since then?
+If he really was guilty, maybe he has asked God for forgiveness and now is now just trying to run a decent company.”
+And really, we can't know the details behind every-single-product we ever consume — but the more we can the better, and that's why I try, as much as possible, to have a relationship with those who grow, raise, or produce the food and supplements my family consumes, and to share what I've found with all of you.
+Sometimes I turn to others who I trust to help me know more, but it's not a perfect system, as we all know, which is why I have always encouraged you to do your own research too, and not to blindly trust me or anyone.

 I've emailed the owner, asking for some sort of statement, because I thought it was the right thing to do, and was waiting to hear back — I only just learned about this sad news recently.
 If I hear anything I'll let you know.
 In the meantime, all I can do is make you aware and let you decide.
 Many love this brand because it's on the WAPF “best” list and their testing to support that can be found here.
 Our family loved it because the lemon flavor was so surprisingly pleasant.
 Will we order more when our stash is gone?
 I don't know yet, I'm hoping to get a response and learn more from the owner.
 Unless I do learn more, my gut tells me that knowing now about his past, I can't just assume he's turned his life around and that his product is trustworthy.

 Note: As I often remind you, I am not an expert, and you need to use my blog only as a tool in your own research.